“Life is like a mountain; it has its ups and downs.” – Calli Fuller.

 Hand and foot holds were abundant and I actually climbed about 45 feet up before the easy holds disappeared.
 I felt that was enough.

 Next came learning how to be lowered back down.
 This requires pushing your body away from the rock, a move entirely counter-intuitive to the person terrified of hanging 45 feet up on a rock cliff.
 Slowly, slowly I leaned my body back, learning to trust the rope, shaking the whole time.
 I knew I had to trust the rope and Sara, who was belaying me from below.
-As I realized I wasn’t going to die, I actually found it fun walking backwards down the cliff, taking baby steps but not having to worry about finding the foot holds.
+As I realized I wasn’t going to die, I actually found it fun to walk backwards down the cliff, taking baby steps but not having to worry about finding the footholds.

 I can’t ever remember a more vivid sense of relaxation than when my feet were on the ground again.
 Suddenly every tense and cramping muscle relaxed and an enormous sense of accomplishment replaced fear and taut muscles.
 “This wonderful high is the prize for my first climb!,” I concluded.

-We concluded the day by watching Sara go up and remove the anchors and ropes she’d set.
+We concluded the family rock climbing lesson by watching Sara go up and remove the anchors and ropes she’d set.
 We gathered all the gear, had high-fives all around and then hiked down the steep trail to the parking area.

 1) Stay focused on your next step, and the rest will fall into place.